 My huge thanks and appreciation to Have Baby Will Travel reader Steph Brentnall for sharing this wonderful story of bringing her little guy to the world’s biggest festival of beer!
-Steph and her husband are yet another example of new parents not being afraid to see the world with their baby in tow – and how much will Baby Tobias love these pictures when he’s older?!
+Steph and her husband are yet another example of new parents not being afraid to see the world with their baby in tow.
+How much will Baby Tobias love these pictures when he’s older?!

 We enjoyed a pleasant, sunny day in the fairytale town of Heidelberg, hiking up to the castle on the hill (for those who don’t appreciate the challenge of pushing a buggy uphill, there is a chair lift to the castle) and exploring the little cafes and shops in the old town.